roxy-cym/trash-classifier/README.md

 I used Edge impulse to train my ML model.
 The accuracy of the model at the beginning is relatively low, about 6%.
 In order to improve the accuracy, I did some experiments, which included changing models and parameter settings.
 The accuracy increased from 6% to 78.9%.
 After finishing model training, I converted the model files into TensorFlow lite format and uploaded the lite files onto the raspberry pi.
 I created a python script to control all the hardware components and combine the software and hardware functions.

 The workflow of the hardware part is that when I charge the raspberry pi and run the python script in the terminal.
-It will load the TensorFlow library and the Lobe ML model.
-When the program is ready to capture an image, the status light at the left top of the device (red LED) will pulse.
-Once the cam has taken an image, the program will put the image to the Lobe ML model and output the resulting prediction.
+It will load the script and call the webcam.
+When the webcam is ready to capture an image, the light at the left top of the device (red LED) will turn on.
+Once the cam has taken an image, it will be put in ML model and output a result.
 The output determines which light will turn on: yellow (glass), blue (cardboard), green (metal), white(paper), or red ( plastic).
 After the LED turns off, the status light starts pulsing again, and the webcam retakes the photo.

 In order to protect raspberry pi, hold the camera and place the LEDs, I referred to pi cases online [1] and made some changes to satisfy my requirements.

 # Data
 The initial data I used is the Garbage Classification Dataset on Kaggle[2].
-The dataset consisted of 2340 images and five classifications: cardboard (393), glass (491), metal (400), paper(584), and plastic (472).
+The dataset consisted of 2340 images and five classifications: cardboard (393), glass (491), metal (400), paper(584), and plastic (472)[2].
 Example pictures for each category are shown below:
  <div align=center>
 <img width="250" height="250" src="https://github.com/roxy-cym/trash-classifier/blob/main/imgs/cardboard1.jpg">                                           <img width="250" height="250" src="https://github.com/roxy-cym/trash-classifier/blob/main/imgs/glass1.jpg">
 <img width="250" height="250" src="https://github.com/roxy-cym/trash-classifier/blob/main/imgs/metal1.jpg">